-- 1 How Does Chart of Accounts in Sage 50 work?
+- 1 How Does Chart of Accounts work in Sage 50?

-How Does Chart of Accounts in Sage 50 work?
+How Does Chart of Accounts work in Sage 50?

 Important note: To import the Chart of Accounts in Sage 50, you must structure the information in a particular way and must be in a Comma Separated Value (CSV) file format.

-Once you created a CSV file in the correct or exact format as in the mentioned below then it is easy now to import Chart of Accounts in sage 50.
-Here are the steps involved:
+Once you created a CSV file in the correct or exact format as mentioned below then it is easy now to import Chart of Accounts in sage 50.
+Here are the steps involved.

 Step 1: Go to Chart of Accounts

-🔹 The very first steps is go to Settings and then click on Chart of Accounts
+- The very first step is to go to Settings and then click on Chart of Accounts.

 Step 2: Select the “New Ledger Account”

-Step 3: Click window + Upload Date File
+Step 3: Click window + Upload Data File